rtomasi75/pygmalion/README.md

 - Killermove Heuristics
 - Futility Pruning

 Pondering, multi-core support and Late Move Reductions are currently not implemented.
-The evaluation function is still very basic not yet finished.
+The evaluation function is still very basic and not yet finished.

 ## Building Pygmalion
 To build Pygmalion, you will need CMake (min. version 3.16) combined with a C++17 capable toolchain.
 The source-code is designed for maximum portability and does not rely on any third-party libraries.
 Please note that the source-code heavily relies on templates - building can take some time.